Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ## Requirements
 Each requirement will be further clarified in the sections below.

-1. Unbuntu 18.04.4 64 bit (might work on other Linux based platforms)
+1. Unbuntu 18.04.4 x64 (might work on other Linux based platforms)
 1. Prysm (tested on v1.0.0-alpha.8)
 1. Go (minimum required version >= 1.13)
 1. ethdo (creates the validator accounts for the Eth2 testnet)